adedomin/independent-study/indep-study.md

 // basic module which changes the system's time
 // you can pretty much do anything with the
-// arguments, it's a free for all
+// arguments, it is a free for all

 module.exports = (args, cb) => {